-The trip from Auckland city centre should take about 3 - 3 ½ hours although summer holiday traffic may slow things.
-Take State Highway 1 (SH1) north to Whangarei and onward toward Cape Reinga.
+The trip from Auckland city centre should take about 3 ½ hours although summer holiday traffic may slow things.
+Get onto State Highway 1 (SH1) north to Whangarei.
 About 45 minutes north of Whangarei at Kawakawa take SH11 to Paihia then follow signs for Opua and Russell via vehicle ferry.
 The ferry is a shuttle which runs continuously from 6.50am-10pm and costs about $24 return for a car and 2 people.
 Drive off the ferry and follow the main road for about 8kms until you enter the outskirts of Russell.
 You'll come down into Matauwhi Bay - the road is flat for 100 metres or so then curves round a bend where you'll see Arcadia on the hill on the right.
 However our main car park is at the back of the house so to get to it keep driving, as below.

 Paying Road Tolls:

 North of Auckland there's a short section of tolled motorway.
 There are no toll booths but don't worry, just drive through.
 Your car is photographed and you pay afterwards on-line.
 We'll help you do that when you get here.
 You get 7 days grace to pay for your tolls

 To get to our front car-park & entrance

 For GPS set it to: 21 Brind Rd, Russell

 Our car park is accessed from Brind Rd which is a different street to our main address.

 Drive on past our front entrance for another 500 or so metres until you reach the first intersection, Robertson Street, where you go hard right up the hill, then at the top go right again into Brind Rd.
 Follow Brind Rd until its very end where it becomes a bit of a goat track before opening up into our driveway.